-Airtel Nigeria says it is planning to operate the largest and most secure mobile money platform in the country through a subsidiary.
+Airtel is banking on its 40 million subscribers to operate the largest and secure mobile money platform in Nigeria

 The telco, in a statement released on Wednesday, December 5, 2018, said it will apply for the Payment Service Bank licence through a subsidiary as directed in the Central Bank of Nigeria’s guidelines, adding that it had a vision of becoming the largest and most secure PSB in Nigeria.